drush211/Speedruns/Games/X_Men_Arcade/Guides/6P_Japanese_Expert.md

 ## Nimrod?
 Really?
 (Split 4)

   * Jump->Attack then Ult and hit everyone.
-  * Stay towards the bottom to avoid the leaping lizards, then ult once the 2nd sentinel comes through the doors.
+  * Stay towards the top to avoid the leaping lizards, then ult once the 2nd sentinel comes through the doors.
   * Give a half second after the shooters come out to Ult the earthspawn as well.